EDRN/CancerDataExpo/src/edrn.rdf/edrn/rdf/README.rst

 -------------------------

-The Simple DMCC RDF Generator uses straightforward mappings of the DMCC's terrible web service output and into RDF statements.
+The Simple DMCC RDF Generator uses straightforward mappings of the DMCC's web service output and into RDF statements.
 They can be created
 anywhere:

     >>> browser.open(portalURL)